zowe/docs-site/docs/user-guide/k8s-introduction.md

   <figcaption></figcaption>
 </figure>

 Stage 1 ensures that your software and hardware are prepared for installation.
-For more information, see [Prerequisites for Zowe server containers](k8s-prereqs.md).
+For more information, see [Preparing for Zowe server containers installation](k8s-prereqs.md).

 ### Stage 2: Download Zowe containers